nwcaldwell/supernova/README.md

 ## *Development Team*<a name="Team"/>

 We, Abin John and Nathan Caldwell, developed SuperNova as our Senior Project at the University of Florida during the Spring 2015 semester.
-Dr. Corey Toler-Franklin servered as our advisor and Dr. Mark Schmalz served as the course coordinator.
+Dr. Corey Toler-Franklin served as our advisor and Dr. Mark Schmalz served as the course coordinator.

 - [@abinjohn](https://github.com/abinjohn)
 - [@nwcaldwell](https://github.com/nwcaldwell)